Janaksunuwar/AMRprediction_HomologyModeling_Docking/README.md

 All the python .py files are in the Codes folder that can be downloaded to local working directory/can be user created

 First of all ML_run.py file should be ran in local terminal as following.
-This will create a function Ml_run() that will create ML models for All set, Intersection Set and Random Set to produce figures of assessment of training, validation and test settings.
+This will create a function Ml_run() of ML models for All set, Intersection Set and Random Set to produce figures of assessment of training, validation and test settings.

 (base) @user$: python Ml_run.py